CheesyB/ai-animation/README.md

 ## Ai-Animation

 This react component animates an ai-like pattern on a canvas.
 You can use it and modify as you like to spice up your website or smart-mirror.
+What you basically need is the AiAnimation.js and some css for the canvas if you like and you're good to go.

-You can use the compontent like so:
+You can use the component like so:
 ```JSX
 <AiAnimation
   width={window.innerWidth}